SandraRudeloff/Framework_Food_Safety/content/Literature/@rosner.etal2020.md

 # Notes
 %% begin notes %%
-- Food Consumption survey in Germany
+- Food Consumption survey in Germanyx
 - focused on food items that have the potential to cause foodborne outbreaks ("high risk" food items)

 **Used Variables**